Smudge202/smudge202.github.io/_posts/2016-07-29-clean-space-worst-enemy.md

 ### Balance

 Certainly, I could take the above approach.
 In fact, many might argue I _should_ take that approach and iteratively improve upon the design as further requirements crop up.
-However, for the sake of pragmatism, a software developer will often find themselves trying to walk the thin line of balancing _naviety_ versus _future proofing_.
+However, for the sake of pragmatism, a software developer will often find themselves trying to walk the thin line of balancing _naivety_ versus _future proofing_.
 Both are equally bad for a product.

 Fortunately, I have a fair amount of knowledge to draw upon from my commercial experience here, so the first thing to do before writing a single line of code, is start _fleshing out_ the requirements.
 I have to constantly swap between my _Product Owner_ and _Developer_ hats given that this is a one-man-team for now.
 However, let's step through each of the requirements which, after hours of heated debate infront of a mirror, I've managed to agree with myself.